 Photo by Malin Bengts

-He has exhibited internationally since 1999, including Volta Art Fair Basel, and group exhibitions across Miami, New York, and London.
+Johnny Ramstedt has exhibited internationally since 1999, including Volta Art Fair Basel and group exhibitions in Miami, New York, and London.
 His work is held in private and corporate collections in Finland and internationally.

 For inquiries: jr@johnnyramstedt.com